Ibrahim-ST/Master-Git-and-Github-Beginner-To-Expert/README.md

 ## GIT Commands
 ### SETUP
-#### Configuring user information used across all local repositories
+#### Configuring user information used across all local repositories.
 > Set a name that is  identifiable for credit when review version history
 ```
 git config --global user.name "[firstname lastname]"